doriordan/skuber/README.md

       case Failure(ex) => System.err.println("Encountered exception trying to create resources on Kubernetes cluster: " + ex)
     }

-    k8s.close // this prevents any more request being sent by the client system.termimate // this closes the connection resources etc.
+    k8s.close // this prevents any more requests being sent by the client system.terminate // this closes the connection resources etc.

 ## Prerequisites